Rogue CBP Agent Decided To 'Drain The Swamp' By Tracking Down A Journalist To Sniff Out Her Sources

 The indictment of Senate Intelligence Committee advisor James Wolfe contained a lot of journalists' communications and metadata obtained from several sources, including service providers these journalists used.
 This was disturbing enough, suggesting the new normal for leak investigations is targeting members of the press to work backwards to their anonymous sources.

 But there's even more shadiness going on than is observable from that single indictment.
-A self-appointed freedom fighter with the unbelievable last name of Rambo was apparently trying to suss out journalist Emily Watkins' sources.
+A self-appointed freedom fighter with the unbelievable last name of Rambo was apparently trying to suss out journalist Ali Watkins' sources.
 (Watkins' email and communications data were subpoenaed during the Wolfe investigation.)
 The first hints that something weird and disturbing was going on behind the scenes was published by The Washington Post.
 It detailed the apparently rogue (and illegal) actions of a government employee prior to the delivery of the Wolfe indictment.

 The actions of a Customs and Border Protection agent who confronted a reporter covering national security issues about her confidential sources are being examined by the CBP’s Office of Professional Responsibility, the agency said in a statement Tuesday.